morungos/morungos.github.io/_posts/2025-08-17-management.md

 Autonomy and delegation are reduced, because of this new form of micromanagement.
 I would put it this way:

-> **Because of the assymetry between production and usage, generative artificial
+> **Because of the asymmetry between production and usage, generative artificial
 > intelligence can, and likely will, enable harmful and** **dysfunctional
 > patterns of interaction within a workplace.**

 Speaking honestly, once or twice, the misunderstandings that these reports introduced into the project direction had me wanting to bail out of participating entirely -- until we managed to repair the overall view of the project.
-I ended up saying: "This constant rapid change of direction gets me stressed and frustrated."
-I attribute that lack of direction to the tendency of these generative AI reports to go off topic without those who prepared them being aware of it.
+I ended up saying, with feeling: "This constant rapid change of direction gets me stressed and frustrated."
+On reflection, I attribute that lack of direction to the tendency of these generative AI reports to go off topic without those who prepared them being aware of it.
+So let's reflect a little more.

 ### 5. Generative AI as a direct threat to reflection

 Big picture, then, there are problems.
-But I think my biggest concern was that, on reflection, generative artificial intelligence actually prevented reflection, and therefore makes it harder for us to handle our emotions and grow in the workplace.
+But I think my biggest concern was that generative artificial intelligence directly prevented reflection -- particularly reflection in the moment -- and therefore made it harder for us to handle our emotions and grow in the workplace.

 [Donald Schön, in 1992's "The Reflective Practitioner"](https://www.taylorfrancis.com/books/mono/10.4324/9781315237473/reflective-practitioner-donald-sch%C3%B6n) described a model of reflection in professional practice that has three